-Objectives and hypotheses of the study are stated in Section 3.
+Objectives of the study are stated in Section 3.
+This is an estimation study and no formal hypothesis testing will be performed.

 9.4 Analysis Endpoints

 Immunogenicity and safety analysis endpoints that will be evaluated for within- and/or between-intervention differences are listed below.